Meet the Team

 Ian Murphy, Editor - Enterprise Times

 Ian has been a journalist, editor and analyst for over 30 years.
 While technology remains the core focus of Ian’s writings he also covers science fiction, children toys, field hockey and progressive rock.
-As an analyst, Ian is the Cyber Security and Infrastructure Practice Leader for Creative Intellect Consulting Ltd.
+As an analyst, Ian is Senior Analyst at Synonym Advisory and has spoken at several conferences.

 When not writing, Ian is playing, coaching and umpiring field hockey.
 He keeps goal for the Royal Navy Masters team, UK Armed Forces over-50’s and also plays at club level.